Hugius/FabiEngine3D/doc/markdown/RUNTIME.md

 - You can play/stop/debug the application preview.
 - All changes made through scripting will be reset if the preview is stopped (unless persisted in a file).
-- You can start a debugging frame which logs a performance report about your script execution.
+- You can start a debug frame which logs a performance report about your script execution.

 ## 2. Application Export